ImperialCollegeLondon/EpicollectPlus-mobile-client-html5/README.md

 # EpiCollect+ Mobile Client HTML5
-Epicollect+  Mobile Client based on HTML5
+Epicollect+  Mobile Client based on HTML5 built in collaboration with <a href="http://citizencyberlab.eu/">Citizen Cyberlab</a>

 ## Dependencies
 - Cordova CLI 5.0 resolving to Cordova 3.8 on iOS and Cordova 4.0.0 on Android